ali-ma1/ali-ma1/README.md

 # Major Projects So Far

+## 2025

+- [CV Analyzer AI](https://github.com/ali-ma1/CV-Analyzer-AI), A robust AI-powered system for extracting, structuring, and analyzing resumes, leveraging cutting-edge APIs such as Azure Cognitive Services for OCR and OpenAI for conversational AI and advanced resume analysis.

 ## 2024

 - [FAISS-Reinforcement-Learning-Medical-Search-Engine](https://github.com/ali-ma1/FAISS-Reinforcement-Learning-Medical-Search-Engine), A sophisticated search engine for medical research documents, utilizing FAISS for similarity search and UCB1 reinforcement learning for relevance optimization.